Shuttleworth Hall

 Shuttleworth Hall is a 17th-century manor house (and later farmhouse) in the civil parish of Hapton in Lancashire, England.
 It is protected as a Grade I listed building.

 History

 The oldest part of the house dates from the early to mid-17th century.
 An inscription over the outer doorway to the porch contains the date of 1639.
 Although historians have supposed that the house was a residence of the Shuttleworth family of Gawthorpe Hall in Padiham, Shuttleworth Hall's connection to that branch of the family is unclear.
 By 1856, the building was described as a farmhouse, and it now consists of two separate dwellings.
 In April 1953, the house was designated a Grade I listed building.
 The Grade I listing is for buildings "of exceptional interest, sometimes considered to be internationally important".
-The garden wall and arched gateway are also separately designated with a Grade II* listing.
+The garden wall and arched gateway are separately designated with a Grade II* listing.

 Architecture

 The house is constructed of coursed rubble sandstone with roofs of stone slate.
 Its plan is H-shaped and it is built on two stories.
 Most of the windows have mullions and transoms; the hall windows are not mullioned.
 A garden to the south (front) of the house is enclosed by a wall with a segmental-arched gateway.